mateuszmandera/zulip/docs/production/authentication-methods.md

          importing, only the certificate will be displayed (not the private key).

-### IdP-initiated SAML Logout
+### SAML Logout

-Zulip 5.0 introduces beta support for IdP-initiated SAML Logout.
+Zulip 5.0 introduces beta support for both IdP-initiated and SP-initiated SAML Logout.
 The implementation has primarily been tested with Keycloak and these instructions are for that provider; please [contact us](https://zulip.com/help/contact-support) for help using this with another IdP.

+#### IdP-initated Logout

 1. In the KeyCloak configuration for Zulip, enable `Force Name ID Format` and set `Name ID Format` to `email`.
 Zulip needs to receive